 If you only have your home or even a single room to practice your symmetry photos, don’t worry!
 There are tons of easy ways that you can transform your space into the perfect backdrop for symmetry, and still life photography can be a good place to get started.
 Try painting a panel or wall in a solid color, and suddenly whatever symmetrical object you shoot in front of it will have vertical symmetry.
 If you want to go a step further, you can paint your surface with two different colors, and use the line where the two meet as a setting for more vertical symmetry.

 Haven’t set up your home studio yet?
 Pay attention to the different types of lighting you can invest in and how they will affect your photography.

 5. Balancing Photography in Post-Production

 If you’d rather start off by playing with photos that you’ve already taken, or you have an idea for a photo that doesn’t exist in real life, using post-production software will give you endless options when it comes to symmetry in photography.
 You can use a photo editing software like Lightroom or Photoshop and explore the settings to experiment with your composition technique without ever moving from your couch.

 Try copying one side of an image and flipping it using vertical symmetry.
 For example, you could take a self-portrait looking directly at the camera and flip one side to see what you would look like if your face were perfectly symmetrical.
 Or you could take one of your landscape or still life photos and use horizontal symmetry to reflect the image as if there were a lake or mirror.

-Now that you have a thorough understanding of how you can use symmetry in your photography to help make your online photography portfolio stand out, it's time to get out there and start looking for your next composition.
-Make sure to keep your online portfolio and social media updated so that all your potential clients can keep an eye on what you're up to.
+Now that you have a thorough understanding of how you can use symmetry in your photography to help make your online portfolio website stand out, it’s time to get out there and start looking for your next composition.
+Make sure to keep your online portfolio and social media updated so that all your potential clients can keep an eye on what you’re up to.

 Want more tips for creating a standout online photography portfolio that will get you noticed?